ImEldin/TRIBA/README.md

 ## 📜 How to Play

 1. **Objective**: Players take turns placing markers on a grid, aiming to form triangles.
-2. **Turn Order**: Players alternate turns, placing one marker per turn.
+2. **Turn Order**: Players alternate turns, placing one marker per turn(players can also lose a turn).
 3. **Winning the Game**: The first player that has no more moves losses.

 ## 🛠 Technologies Used

 - HTML
 - CSS
 - JavaScript